arangodb/docs/3.10/graphs-enterprise-graphs-management.md

   A JSON object having the following keys:
   - `numberOfShards` (number):
     The number of shards that will be created for each collection.
-To maintain the correct sharding all collections need an identical number of shards.
+To maintain the correct sharding, all collections need an identical number of shards.
     This cannot be modified after creation of the graph.
+  - `isSmart` (bool):
+    Mandatory parameter that needs to be set to `true` to create an EnterpriseGraph.
   - `satellites` (array, optional):
-    An array of collection names that will be used to create [SatelliteCollections](satellites.html) for an EnterpriseGraph.
+    An array of collection names that is used to create [SatelliteCollections](satellites.html) for an EnterpriseGraph.
     Each array element must be a string and a valid collection name.
     The collection type cannot be modified later.